djherron/ocham/README.md

 The OCHAM tool allows the user to specify the desired characteristics of the adjacency matrix to be produced to encode the class hierarchy of an OWL ontology.

+The OCHAM tool consumes the ontology and produces the adjacency matrix at instantiation.
+The adjacency matrix and the list of class names used to construct it are obtained via the API call `get_results()`.

+#### Transitivity

 The user may request an adjacency matrix that encodes either 1) the **asserted** class hierarchy only (i.e. the one declared explicitly in the OWL ontology file) or 2) the **transitive closure** of the class hierarchy.

 Three algorithms are available for calculating transitive closures: